Ski & Snow Activities

 Everything you love about winter is in Whitefish, comfortably tucked under a magnificent blanket of snow.
 Winter in Whitefish offers many snow activities such as downhill, backcountry, & Nordic skiing along with snowshoeing, snowmobiling, dog sledding, & sleigh rides.
 When the snow flies, thoughts turn to the ski resort at the edge of town.
 Whitefish Mountain Resort offers more than 3,000 acres of varying terrain.
 Three beginner areas cater to the first time skier, while the seasoned skiers enjoy 94 marked runs and 14 lifts.
 Rent equipment on-site or in town.

 If you stay in town, getting to Whitefish Mountain Resort is easy.
 Just hop on the free Snow bus with stops throughout Whitefish and shuttle between Whitefish and Whitefish Mountain Resort.
+A huge array of designated Nordic touring trails of varying difficulty is available throughout the Whitefish area with 44 kilometers of groomed trails at three different locations.
+The Whitefish Lake Golf Club magically transforms into the Glacier Nordic Center in winter, a 12-kilometer Nordic touring center that is tracked and groomed for skating and classic skiing with rentals and lessons available.
 Night owls can take advantage of the 5 kilometers of lit trails for night skiing.
-A huge array of designated Nordic touring trails of varying difficulty is available throughout the Whitefish area.
-Tours in Glacier National Park take you through breathtaking scenery.
-The Whitefish Lake Golf Club magically transforms into the Glacier Nordic Center in winter, a 15-kilometer Nordic touring center that is tracked and groomed for skating and classic skiing.
+The Big Mountain Nordic Trails offer 25 kilometers of beautiful and challenging trails and the 6-kilometer Meadow Lake Nordic Trails at Meadow Lake Resort offer some gentle beginner terrain.
+Skiing in Glacier National Park takes you through breathtaking scenery.
 The area offers numerous backcountry skiing options for telemarkers and alpine touring skiers.
 Guides can also be arranged.

 Click HERE for Snow Bus Schedule